saebswaity/Vibe-Coding-HandBook/Docker/Container_Patterns.md

 **Integration:**

 - Direct connection from Django backend
-- Managed by the Alpine manager container
+- Managed by the manager-based architecture

 ## Request Flow